 If there has been an upgrade or change made to your app, DoubleDutch will supply you with a new build of your app.
 It will have a higher version number, bug fixes, and/or possibly some feature enhancements.
 What you will want to do is upload it to iTunes Connect and have it approved by Apple as soon as possible so that your users can benefit from the upgrade.

 The initial step in this process is to use your Application Loader to upload the .ipa binary file to your iTunes Connect account.
-Please follow the guide Uploading your iOS app to iTunes Connect.
+Please follow the guide Uploading your App to iTunes Connect.

 When you select your new .ipa file for uploading, you will see the current icon of the app displayed in the Application Loader window.
 If you have requested an icon change, do not worry, the change will be reflected when you have finished your app update process.
 Continue uploading your .ipa file.
 After you get confirmation that your file is uploaded, proceed with the steps below to continue and finish your app update.